vorSherer/code-201-prework/prework/windows/06_final_steps.md

 ### NPM

 NPM stands for Node Package Manager.
 It is very much like Ubuntu's APT, but it is meant to help developers using JavaScript.

-A common use case for NPM would be to install a package that you need for a project.
-   - `sudo npm install cowsay` would tell npm to install the cowsay package.
-   - `const cowsay = require('cowsay')` bring that package into your project by requiring it in at the top of your app.js file (or any file ending in .js)

 Another common use case would be to install a package that would help you in your development process.
-  - `sudo npm install -g eslint` tells npm to install the package, but instead of it being used just for this project, you are telling NPM to install it globally with the -g flag.
-The only time you should install packages globally is when they are **not** crucial to a projects functionality.
-In this case, eslint gives us warnings and lets us know when we make syntactical mistakes, but the program will run just fine without it.

 **NOTE** - If a program from the Windows FS needs to use something from npm (like VSCode needs ESlint) then you should install it globally and also on your Windows Root.